Touchstone Talks: Ep 3 - What's Your Number?

 folks is really, you know, just start

-getting started of saying, okay, let's,
+getting started off saying, okay, let's,

 let's figure out what's going on.